google/fuzzer-test-suite/tutorial/structure-aware-fuzzing.md

   coverage based greybox fuzzing to be highly effective in testing applications processing structured file formats such as PDF, PNG WAV and so on.
 * [syzkaller](https://github.com/google/syzkaller) - kernel fuzzer.
+* [QuickCheck](http://hackage.haskell.org/package/QuickCheck): QuickCheck: Automatic testing of Haskell programs.
+Clones for other languages are available too.
+Essentially, a generation-based fuzzer.